shahramyalameha/burai/docs/source/usage/project/input_editor.rst

 Input Editor
 ============

-A project tab has an input editor, which can edit input files of QE.
+Project tab has input editor, which can edit input files of QE.
 This is the input editor.

 +-----------------------------------------------------------+